These commentaries are based on Dr Gillman’s peer reviewed scientific papers, see Publications, and include a downloadable PDF.

 Introduction

-The first objective of this commentary is to clarify misunderstandings about the range of clinical usefulness, and the pharmacology and side-effects, of these (MAOI) drugs, which are not clearly explicated in current sources, including FDA approved product information (PI).
-The lack of interest and acceptance surrounding these drugs has meant that many texts have become out of date or have been updated by authors not conversant with the advances that have occurred in the last few decades — much of the literature is stuck in the 1980s, like the literature on serotonin toxicity (ST), with which it is closely inter-twined.
+The first objective of this commentary is to clarify misunderstandings about the range of clinical usefulness, and the pharmacology and side-effects, of the MAOI antidepressants, which are not clearly explicated in current sources, including FDA-approved product information (PI) sheets.
+The lack of interest and acceptance surrounding these drugs has meant that many texts have become out of date or have been updated by authors not conversant with the advances that have occurred in the last few decades — much of the literature is stuck in the 1980s, like the literature on serotonin toxicity (ST), with which it is closely intertwined.

-I first wrote clarifying the misinformation surrounding interactions between MAOIs and narcotic analgesics more than a decade ago [1].
-Recently, I have published a couple more papers discussing and updating some important aspects of MAOI pharmacology [2-6].
+I first wrote clarifying the misinformation surrounding interactions between MAOIs and narcotic analgesics two decades ago [1].
+Recently, I have published a couple more papers discussing and updating some important aspects of MAOI pharmacology [2-12].

 First things first

-One fundamental consideration in understanding the actions and uses of MAOIs is to be continually aware of the imprecisions surrounding the words used, be they words from pharmacology (like TCAs), or nosology: many such words have meanings that are either poorly defined, or of unproven validity (like atypical depression).
+One fundamental consideration in understanding the actions and uses of MAOIs is to be continually aware of the imprecisions surrounding the words used, be they words from pharmacology (like TCAs), or nosology: many such words have meanings that are either poorly defined, or of unproven validity (like treatment resistant depression and atypical depression).

 Throughout discussions about these drugs the distinctions between pharmacology and science, as opposed to the economics, politics, biases of profit-driven marketing, and regulatory affairs and legal considerations, must be borne in mind.
-Unfortunately, insufficient understanding of these distinctions has had a major adverse effect on clinical practice — for instance, via the inclusion of PDR ADR information in electronic health computer systems: these introduce false and baseless warnings about adverse drug interactions.
+Unfortunately, insufficient understanding of these distinctions has had a major adverse effect on clinical practice — for instance, via the inclusion of PDR information on adverse drug reactions (which is frequently erroneous) in electronic health computer systems, which as a result introduce false and baseless warnings.

-Electronic health computer systems introduce false and misleading information —The Product information issued varies in different countries and has an ‘indirect’ relationship to the practical aspects of treating depressed patients and is not much informed by practical experience, since it was mostly determined before the drugs were widely used in the real world.
-PDR information is not adequately updated or in keeping with up-to-date pharmacological knowledge as claimed by Preskorn1 in a review of PDR practices [13].
+The product information issued via such systems varies in different countries and has an ‘indirect’ relationship to the practical aspects of treating depressed patients; it is not much informed by practical experience, since it was mostly determined before the drugs were widely used in the real world.
+PDR information is not adequately in keeping with up-to-date pharmacological knowledge, as is claimed by Preskorn in a review of PDR practices [14].

-My experience of this is focused on the inter-related topics of MAOIs and serotonin toxicity, in which area the PDR information is abysmal, in fact some of it is so poor that if a doctor gave that advice they would be endanger of an accusation of malpractice.
-It is a compilation of the information required of pharmaceutical companies, by regulatory agencies, like the FDA and the EMA, for the approval of drugs, and therefore has content determined by those agencies, and the submitting pharmaceutical company [13].
-It is also ‘shaped’ by legal advice which can lead to unhelpful and incorrect content2.
-When it comes to advice and guidance about clinical pharmacology doctors will profit from consulting texts on clinical therapeutics and pharmacology, not the PDR.
+My experience of this is focused on the inter-related topics of MAOIs and serotonin toxicity, in which area the PDR information is abysmal — in fact, some of it is so poor that if a doctor gave that advice, they would be in danger of an accusation of malpractice.
+It is a compilation of the information required of pharmaceutical companies by regulatory agencies like the FDA and the EMA for the approval of drugs, and therefore has content determined by those agencies and the submitting pharmaceutical company [14].
+It is also ‘shaped’ by legal advice which can lead to unhelpful and incorrect content.
+When it comes to advice and guidance about clinical pharmacology, doctors will profit from consulting texts on clinical therapeutics and pharmacology — not the PDR.

 A BMJ review by several eminent Australian toxicologists [15] strongly agrees with my views.
 I quote: